lambe-lang/specification/README.md

 sig isEmpty : self -> Bool for a

 def isEmpty =
-    case self
+    when self
-    of Nil  -> true
+    is Nil  -> true
-    of Cons -> false
+    is Cons -> false
 ```

 ## 6. Required implementation